TikTok Law Enforcement Guidelines

 Please note that requests addressed to the incorrect TikTok entity may not be processed until this error has been rectified, which may cause unnecessary delay.

-Second, requests must be submitted by email to: email@example.com with any attachments (e.g. official warrant, court order or other documentation supporting the request) in PDF format.
+Second, requests must be submitted to our webform: www.tiktok.com/legal/report/lawenforcementrequest with any attachments (for example, official warrant, court order, or other documentation supporting the request) in PDF format.

 Any confirmation of receipt of correspondence is for convenience only and, in doing so, TikTok does not waive any right of objection (including for lack of jurisdiction, invalid legal process or lack of proper service).
 All requests to TikTok and any supporting documents (including orders, warrants, and/or subpoenas or equivalent) must be provided in English or with a translation.
 TikTok will not respond to requests for user data sent by non-law enforcement officials or when they are sent through informal channels.